-If your trip to Sapporo is all sorted out but your travel itinerary is looking a bit empty, we can give you a few hints and tips.If there’s one thing that encapsulates Sapporo, it’s Sapporo JR Tower.
-Be sure to capture plenty of fantastic photos in front of this famous attraction to show your family when you return home.Soak up the best that this place has to offer by adding Sapporo Clock Tower and Former Hokkaido Government Office Building to your itinerary.
-If you’ve got an extra day handy, have a look at Sapporo TV Tower and Odori Park as well.Stop by Tanukikoji Shopping Street.
-It’s one attraction you’ll find on most travelers’ must-do lists.
-Nakajima Park and Nijo Market are also nearby and worth checking out.
+If your trip to Sapporo is all booked but your itinerary is a little on the empty side, we can give you a helping hand.Sapporo JR Tower deserves way more than just a quick drive-by.
+Get out of your car and spend some quality time getting familiar with this landmark attraction while you’re visiting Sapporo.Experience the best that this place has to offer by adding Sapporo Clock Tower and Former Hokkaido Government Office Building to your travel itinerary.
+If you have an extra day up your sleeve, drop by Sapporo TV Tower and Odori Park as well.Plan a stop at Tanukikoji Shopping Street.
+It’s one attraction you’ll usually find on most travelers’ must-do lists.
+Nakajima Park and Nijo Market are also a stone’s throw away and worth a detour.

 Otaru Dream Beach (10 miles away).

 Zenibako Beach (11 miles away).

 If you’re traveling here for business-related reasons, you’ll probably be going to Sapporo Convention Center.
 You’ll find it 2 miles away.